fiesta/apidocs/list-management-api.rst

     Send a message to a group.

-    Requires :ref:`user-auth` with "create" scope.
+    Requires :ref:`user-auth` with "message" scope.
 The authenticated user must be a member of the group identified by `group_id`.
 The email is sent on behalf of the authenticated user.
 Alternatively, the group must have been created by the current client - in that